 I was asked an important question the other day.
-"What 1-2 things do you want nonprofits to know or wish they knew in regards to design, marketing, and PR?"
-I immediately knew those 1-2 things because it is something I witness often with the nonprofit community.
-I work with nonprofits and by the time they have reached out to me for marketing help, sometimes it is too late.
+"What 1-2 things do you want nonprofits to know about design, marketing, and PR?"
+I immediately knew what those things are because it is something I witness often with the nonprofit community.
+I do a lot of work with nonprofits, and by the time they reach out to me for marketing help, sometimes it is too late.
 I hate when that happens because avoiding crisis, don't hate me for saying this, is simple.
-Avoiding crisis means planning for success.
-The key word being "planning."
+Avoiding crises requires planning for success.
+Keyword: "planning."

 Do you put out fires first thing Monday morning?
 The beginning of the week is always hectic.
 Mondays are rushed.
-It’s inevitable right?
-You have so much to do, like things left over from the week before as well as projects that were late to start.
-You are behind and you can’t get ahead.
+It’s inevitable, right?
+Leftover tasks from the prior week, you are behind, and you can’t get ahead.
 I get it.

-Let's say this week we are going to change things.
-Let’s take an honest look at what the most important work in your business is.
-I’ll suggest that one of those things is marketing.
-The reason being is because marketing is directly tied to your bottom line.
-If you don’t do some sort of marketing, you will struggle.
-If you don’t do marketing well, then your chances at failing in your business become, like rushed, hectic Mondays...inevitable....
+Let's make a change this week, by taking an honest look at one of the most important tasks in your workflow.
+I’ll suggest that one thing is marketing because it is directly tied to your bottom line.
+If you don’t do some sort of marketing, or if you don’t do it well, then your chances at failing are...like rushed hectic Mondays...inevitable.

-Knowing is a big part of changing.
-So, let’s start with learning what it is we need to change immediately.
+Awareness is the first step in changing.
+So, let’s start by revealing what needs to change immediately.
 I say immediately because continuing to operate in this way will absolutely lead to failure.
-A business and organization can no longer sustain themselves this way...
+You must allow your strategies to evolve...